Abdul the Damned: Cast

+Production

+Schach borrowed £15,000 from Westminster Bank to make the film.

 Critical reception

 The New York Times wrote, "Although the film achieves a few moments of dramatic interest—chiefly through the performance of the Continental Fritz Kortner—it is in the main a tedious and uninspired biography, scarred by hypodermic injections of stale melodrama"; whereas Film Weekly found it "magnificently acted by Fritz Kortner.
 Interesting, impressive and, for the most part, gripping entertainment."